radish-es/casebook-property/content/casebook/governance/perry.md

 It cannot be disputed that a person in possession of land in the assumed character of owner and exercising peaceably the ordinary rights of ownership has a perfectly good title against all the world but the rightful owner.
 And if the rightful owner does not come forward and assert his title by process of law within the period prescribed by the provisions of the Statute of Limitations applicable to the case, his right is for ever extinguished, and the possessory owner acquires an absolute title.

 On behalf of the Minister reliance was placed on the case of Doc v.
-Barnard[^1], which seems to lay down this proposition, that if a person having only a possessory title to land be supplanted in the possession by another who has himself no better title, and afterwards brings an action to recover the land, he must fail in case he shows in the course of the proceedings that the title on which he seeks to recover was merely possessory.
+Barnard, which seems to lay down this proposition, that if a person having only a possessory title to land be supplanted in the possession by another who has himself no better title, and afterwards brings an action to recover the land, he must fail in case he shows in the course of the proceedings that the title on which he seeks to recover was merely possessory.
 It is however difficult, if not impossible, to reconcile this case with the later case of *Asher v.
-Whitlock*[^2], in which *Doe v.
-Barnard*[^3] was cited.
+Whitlock*, in which *Doe v.
+Barnard* was cited.
 The judgment of Cockburn C.J. is clear on that point.
 The rest of the Court concurred, and it may be observed that one of the members of the Court in *Asher v.
-Whitlock*[^4], (Lush J.) had been of counsel for the successful party in *Doe v.
-Barnard*.[^5] The conclusion at which the Court arrived in *Doe v.
-Barnard*[^6] is hardly consistent with the views of such eminent authorities on real property law as Mr. Preston and Mr. Joshua Williams.
-It is opposed to the opinions of modern text writers of such weight and authority as Professor Maitland and Holmes J., of the Supreme Court of the United States.[^7]
+Whitlock*, (Lush J.) had been of counsel for the successful party in *Doe v.
+Barnard*.
+The conclusion at which the Court arrived in *Doe v.
+Barnard* is hardly consistent with the views of such eminent authorities on real property law as Mr. Preston and Mr. Joshua Williams.
+It is opposed to the opinions of modern text writers of such weight and authority as Professor Maitland and Holmes J., of the Supreme Court of the United States.

 Their Lordships are of opinion that it is impossible to say that no *prima facie* case for compensation has been disclosed.